VI. Reporting

 H. Report Resolution

-A report to the Civil Rights & Title IX Coordinator is not the same as a formal complaint.
-In order for a report to be officially resolved, a formal complaint must be filed in writing alleging prohibited conduct against a respondent and requesting that the College officially investigate and resolve the allegation.
+A report to the Civil Rights & Title IX Coordinator is not the same as a complaint.
+In order for a report to be formally resolved, a complaint must be made orally or in writing and objectively be understood as alleging prohibited conduct against a respondent and requesting that the College officially investigate and resolve the allegation.
 The complaint may be resolved through either Informal Resolution (Section XI.F.) or through the Formal Resolution (Section XI.G.).